ECU Now Blog

 The work is scheduled for completion in December.

-Summer projects on campus
+s on campus

 Construction projects costing nearly $10 million took place over the summer at ECU to improve two residence halls, several sidewalks and a space inside Joyner Library, according to university plans approved by the UNC Board of Governors.